alielw/APS-NGS-day1-PM/README.md

 	        File/Load from File

-* Lets look at the scaffold `Hmel200115`.
-According to the gff file, there is one annotated coding gene on this scaffold with three exons.

-		grep "Hmel20011" /usr/local/extras/Genomics/workshops/NGS_AdvSta_2020/NGS_data/Reference/Hmel2.gff

-        	scaffold        feature start   stop
-        	Hmel200115	gene	1	1683
-        	Hmel200115	exon	1	415
-        	Hmel200115	exon	496	1280
-        	Hmel200115	exon	1564	1683

 * Using the coordinates above, locate the scaffold & exons in the IGV viewer.

 		Search Hmel200115 in the search box in IGV viewer.
 You can also use the scaffold dropdown.